onelife/termslides/README.md

       x: 2
 ```

 At the top level, `title` is reserved keyword.
-Its value will be set as the title of currnt terminal window.
+Its value will be set as the title of current terminal window.
 The rest of key-value pairs are treated as slide name-content pairs.

-The slide content is another key-value pairs. `content` is compulsory.
-The following are optional.
+The slide content is another set of key-value pairs. `content` key is compulsory and the following are optional:
 - `notes`: Notes for current slide which is shown in *slides list mode*.
-- `duration`: The time in frames before switching to next slide.
-There are 20 frames per second.
+- `duration`: The show time in frames before switching to next slide.
+The frame rate is 20 frames/second.
 - `startAnimation`: Slide starting animation. `scroll` only.
-- `endAnimation`: Slide ending animation. `scroll` or `matrix`.
+- `endAnimation`: Slide ending animation. `scroll`, `matrix`, `shoot`, `drop` or `wipe`.
-- `star`: A whole screen effect.
-The value is number of stars.
+- `pageAnimation`: The animation between starting and ending. `stars`, `snow`, `explosion`, `fireworks` or `rain`.

-- `snow`: A whole screen effect.
-Set value to `true` to enable.
+The value of `content` is yet another set of key-value pairs. `type` and `content` are common compulsory keys.

-The value of `content` is yet another key-value pairs. `type` and `content` are compulsory.
-Following are the available `type`s.
+### Available `type`s:
 - `text`: Text, the most common type.
   - Other compulsory attributes:
     - None